Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

-Constructed by by Marcel Seurat, Queirel Piron and Cosson at Route de Saint Germain, Rosières-près-Troyes in the mid-1970s.
+Constructed by Marcel Seurat, Queirel Piron and Cosson at Route de Saint Germain, Rosières-près-Troyes in the mid-1970s.
 These were competition machines which did very well in 1974/75 in the 125cc classes at Le Mans and elsewhere.
 Models included the Cougar, Criterium and Guepard.
-Fewer than 300 were built using mostly Sachs engines.
+Fewer than 300 were built, most of which were fitted with Sachs engines.

 Royal-Moto France (RMF) was associated with the Swedish Monark concern.
 The Rosières firm distributed Monark machines throughout France along with other major accessories - Sidi, Brema, Jofama, Trelleborg, Marzocchi, Bielstein and many more.
 When Monark faltered in 1974, they began importing KTM.